Trump defends ‘Tim Apple’ comment, says he was saving time

 Trump made the comment last week.
 After the session, Cook altered his Twitter profile, replacing his last name with the Apple logo.

-At a dinner for Republican National Committee donors Friday at his Florida club, Trump complained that his “Tim Apple” flub was “fake news,” said a person who heard them and spoke on the condition of anonymity to discuss Trump’s remarks.
+At a dinner for Republican National Committee donors at his Florida club Friday, Trump complained that his “Tim Apple” flub was “fake news,” said a person who heard them and spoke on the condition of anonymity to discuss Trump’s remarks.
 Trump’s complaint was first reported by Axios.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.